-4. How to Get Plants to Produce More Tillers
+5. How to Get Plants to Produce More Tillers?

-• The key to success with System of Rice Intensification (SRI) rice farming is the early transplanting of seedlings, as explained below.
+• The key to success with SRI is the early transplanting of seedlings, as explained below.
 This usually means transplanting seedlings before they are 15 days old, and as early as 8 or 10 days - when only the first small root and tiller, with two tiny leaves, have emerged from the rice seed.
 When you plant older seedlings, i.e. 3, 4, 5 or 6 weeks old, they have already lost much of their potential to produce a large number of tillers.